sinbaddoraji/JSharp_IDE/README.md

 *JSharp should be fast and easy to use

-JSharp should be able to compile java files without the need for projects
+*JSharp should be able to compile java files without the need for projects

-JSharp should have a built in command prompt (For running programs)

 JSharp should have a java debugger
   The java debugger should be able to identify breakpoints The java debugger should be able to step into code (line by line)

-JSharp should be recolourable (not as important)
+*JSharp should be themeable

 Frameworks Used: